Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Results

 The raw, time-of-flight histogram data collected for this sample, as well as our curve fits to those measurements, are shown in Fig.~\ref{fig:data0117}.
 Measurements were taken at four different source-detector separations for each wavelength: $s$ = 4, 6, 8 and 10 cm at 640 nm, and $s$ = 4, 5, 6 and 7 cm at 905 nm.
 As a rule of thumb, we would start each fit at a timing bin that corresponded to the peak of the diffusion signal.
 This was done to avoid fitting to the earliest arriving photons, which are poorly described by our diffusion model.
 Histograms were collected at multiple $s$ values because it was not known \emph{a priori} what range of $s$ values would yield good diffusion curve fits.
 If $s$ and $\mu_s'$ were both small, then photons in the signal peak would be poorly described by our diffusion model because they would exit the snowpack after too few scattering events.
 On the other hand, if $s$ and $\mu_s'$ or $\mu_a$ were too large, the diffusion signal would be faint relative to background interference, and the fit would be poor.

 In Fig.~\ref{fig:vary0117}, we show how the retrieved snow properties varied with respect to our choices of source-detector separation at each wavelength.
-In general, estimates of $v_*$, $r_*$, and $C_{bc}$ were relatively stable so long as good curve fits were obtained at both wavelengths, but diverged from the stable value when one or both of the curve fits were poor.
-As an example, it is evident in Fig.~\ref{fig:vary0117}(c) that $C_{bc}$ estimates are biased high at $s$ = 4 cm, but are otherwise relatively insensitive to changes in $s$ at either wavelength.
+In general, estimates of $v_*$, $r_*$, and $C_{bc}$ did not vary very much so long as good curve fits were obtained at both wavelengths, but diverged from the typical value when one or both of the curve fits were poor.
+As an example, it is evident in Fig.~\ref{fig:vary0117}(c) that $C_{bc}$ estimates are biased high at $s_{640}$ = 4 cm, but are otherwise relatively insensitive to changes in $s$ at either wavelength.

 To arrive at a single estimate for $v_*$, $r_*$, and $C_{bc}$, we chose the curve fit at each wavelength with the lowest \emph{reduced deviance} \citep{mccullagh2019}.
 Deviance is a goodness of fit metric that is appropriate for data that follows Poisson statistics, and that is asymptotically equivalent to $\chi^2$ goodness of fit when the number of counts in all histogram bins is high.
 For the data collection described here, the best fits corresponded to $s$ = 10 cm at 640 nm and $s$=7 cm at 905 nm.
-From the parameters of these two fits we estimated that $v_*$ = 0.370$\pm$0.003, $r_*$ = 181.9$\pm$1.4 $\upmu$m, and $C_{bc}$ = 84.9$\pm$1.2 ppbw.
-The ground truth measurements of these properties were 0.465, 242.5 $\upmu$m, and 30.7 ppbw, respectively.
+From the parameters of these two fits we estimated that $v_*$ = 0.361$\pm$0.004, $r_*$ = 379.0$\pm$4.1 $\upmu$m, and $C_{bc}$ = 90.7$\pm$1.3 ppbw.
+As described previously, the reported uncertainties correspond to statistical uncertainties in the curve fit parameters, propagated through Eqs. \ref{eqn:v}, \ref{eqn:Cbc}, and \ref{eqn:r}.
+They do not account for potential inaccuracies in the diffusion or scattering models.
+The ground truth measurements of $v_*$, $r_*$, and $C_{bc}$ were 0.465, 242.5 $\upmu$m, and 30.7 ppbw, respectively.